 Millions of Tiny Crucifixions

-Crucifixion, an “extreme and painful punishment” resulting in death, was the form of capital punishment used by Romans and others at the time of Christ.
+The word crucifixion, defined as an “extreme and painful punishment” resulting in death, was the form of capital punishment used by Romans and others at the time of Christ.
 Historically, we are told that Constantine abolished the act in the year 337 AD.